castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The TypeScript library can be imported into construct libraries or CDK applications inside the Nx monorepo.

-It can be published to a npm repository in order to use it outside the monorepo.
+To use the TypeScript library outside the monorepo, it can be published to an npm repository.
-Execute the following command to create a publishable TypeScript library that uses the value of `--importPath` as npm package name
+Execute the following command to create a publishable TypeScript library that uses the value of `--importPath` as the npm package name

 ```bash
 nx g @nx/js:library <LibName> --importPath <LibPackageName> --publishable --bundler tsc --unitTestRunner jest